Whitegoods Help article

 💡

-About this guide: This page provides an independent overview of the Smeg home appliance brand for UK consumers.
+This page provides an independent overview of the Smeg home appliance brand for UK consumers.
 All information was accurate at the time of writing.
 Sources are listed at the foot of this page.

 What is Smeg and who owns it?

-Smeg is an Italian premium home appliance manufacturer, founded in 1948 and headquartered in Guastalla, a small town in the Emilia-Romagna region of northern Italy.
-The company is still privately owned by the Bertazzoni family, the descendants of its founder, making it one of a small number of significant European appliance manufacturers that has remained in family ownership across more than 75 years of operation.
+Smeg is an Italian premium home appliance manufacturer founded in 1948 and headquartered in Guastalla, a small town in the Emilia-Romagna region of northern Italy.
+The company is still privately owned by the Bertazzoni family – the descendants of its founder – making it one of a small number of significant European appliance manufacturers that has remained in family ownership across more than 75 years of operation.

-Smeg is best known internationally for its FAB28 retro-style refrigerator, a design icon that has appeared in homes, magazine features, and television programmes across the world and made Smeg’s distinctive curves and bold colour palette one of the most recognisable design identities in any domestic appliance category.
-Beyond its design reputation, Smeg produces a full range of major and small domestic appliances covering refrigeration, cooking, dishwashers, laundry, and kitchen countertop appliances.
+Smeg is best known internationally for its FAB28 retro-style refrigerator, a design icon that has appeared in homes, magazine features, and television programmes across the world.
+Its distinctive curves and bold colour palette are among the most recognisable design identities in any domestic appliance category.

 What does SMEG stand for?

-SMEG is an acronym derived from the company’s original Italian name: Smalterie Metallurgiche Emiliane Guastalla, which translates as the Emilian Metalsmithing of Guastalla.
+SMEG is an acronym derived from the company’s original Italian name, Smalterie Metallurgiche Emiliane Guastalla, which translates as the Emilian Metalsmithing of Guastalla.
 The name reflects the company’s origins as a metalworking business in the Emilia-Romagna region, a part of northern Italy with a rich tradition of precision manufacturing and engineering that also gave rise to Ferrari, Lamborghini, and Ducati.

 The acronym has occasionally attracted attention outside Italy for reasons unrelated to appliances, but within the kitchen and home design world it carries an unambiguous identity: Italian craftsmanship, considered aesthetics, and a design language that has remained consistent and recognisable across more than seven decades.